yogidevendra/docs/docs/tutorials/topnwords.md

 The answers to these and other questions are explored in the sections below.

-For this tutorial, use the Data Torrent RTS Sandbox; it comes pre-installed with Apache Hadoop and the latest version of DataTorrent RTS configured as a single-node cluster and includes a time-limited enterprise license.
+For this tutorial, use the DataTorrent RTS Sandbox; it comes pre-installed with Apache Hadoop and the latest version of DataTorrent RTS configured as a single-node cluster and includes a time-limited enterprise license.
 If you've already installed the RTS Enterprise Edition (evaluation or production license), you can use that setup instead.